nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

     ![Book logo](/scaff.png)

 3. **Socio affective pathways linking early adversity and emotion socialization to psychopathopathology.**.
 Early adversity is an important contributor to children's development.
 However, strategies used by parents to socialize emotional experiences are also a powerful source of development.
 Socialization of emotions is a process by which children acquire knowledge about emotions (e.g., emotions are good or bad, etc).
-The main contributors of this process are parents.
+The main contributors to this process are parents.
 We are exploring how early adversity and emotion socialization (i.e., parent beliefs about emotions) contribute to socioemotional development.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Amy Halberstadt (NC State), Patricia Garretts-Peters (Duke).